We’re often asked, “What are the best supplements to support my health and fitness goals?” People typically ask for one of three reasons. They:

 1. High-Quality Multivitamin

 Imagine building your dream home without using any screws, nails, glue, or caulk.
-You could use the best wood, granite, and glass available.
-But if you don’t have the screws, nails, caulk, and glue to tie it all together, your home won’t stand very long.
+You could use the best wood, granite, and glass available, but if you don’t have the screws, nails, caulk, and glue to tie it all together, your home won’t stand very long.

 Micronutrients in a multivitamin are like those invisible, unsexy building materials.

-You could buy the best quality meat and fish, eat organic vegetables, and drink raw milk straight from a grass-fed cow.
+You could buy the highest quality meat and fish, eat organic vegetables, and drink raw milk straight from a grass-fed cow.
 Yet, if you still lack the micronutrients necessary for a healthy metabolism, your body won’t hold up the way it could.

 Keep in mind that when we recommend a high-quality multivitamin, we mean high-quality.
 At a minimum, a high-quality multivitamin should include: